-In 2019, the Government invested around €20 million to put up a network of high-powered charging points all over the country.
+The Government has recently invested around €20 million installing a network of high-powered charging points all over the country.
 This was done to allay people’s fears about not having a charging station nearby when their electric vehicle’s (EVs) battery runs low.
 Range anxiety has been identified as one of the reasons behind the apprehension of some motorists to buy EVs.

-Business Grant for EV Charging - The Accelerated Capital Allowance (ACA)
+Tax Incentives for EV Charging - 100% Accelerated Capital Allowances (ACA)

-The Accelerated Capital Allowance (ACA) is for businesses that invest in energy efficient products and equipment, including electric vehicles and associated EV charging equipment.
+100% Accelerated Capital Allowances (ACA) are available for businesses that invest in Energy Efficient Products and equipment, including electric vehicles and associated EV charging equipment.

-Also administered by the SEAI, this tax incentive is meant to encourage companies to purchase energy-saving technology.
+Accelerated Capital Allowances are an excellent tax incentive to encourage companies to purchase energy-saving technology.
 Adopting these kinds of products and equipment for their trade can help the Government meet its target to reduce carbon emissions.

 Under the ACA, farmers, sole traders and businesses can deduct the full cost of their purchased equipment from their profits, thereby reducing the income tax they would need to pay which is very valuable especially towards the Financial Year End.

-The ACA is similar to the standard “wear and tear” allowance for plants and machinery.
+ACA are similar to the standard “wear and tear” allowances for plants and machinery.
 The main difference, however, is that the ACA allows the deduction of the full equipment cost from the taxable profits on the same year it was acquired.
 This makes ACA more attractive than the “wear and tear” capital allowance which lets companies deduct equipment costs evenly spread over an 8-year period.

-Business Grant for EV Charging – Is Your Business Qualified to Apply for the ACA?
+EV Charging Tax Incentives – Is Your Business Qualified to Apply for the ACA?

 To be eligible for the incentive, you should be a sole trader, farmer or a company that operates and pays corporation taxes in Ireland.

-It is also necessary for the product or equipment you bought to satisfy the energy-efficiency criteria and be on the Triple E Product Register.
+It is also necessary for the product or equipment being installed will satisfy the energy-efficiency criteria and be on the Triple E Product Register.
 It should be noted that the criteria and list are regularly updated.
 The ACA can be claimed for the accounting period when the equipment was purchased provided that it is on the published list within that accounting period.

 Furthermore, your company must own the product or equipment.
 You won’t be entitled to the allowance if the equipment is hired, let or leased.